keunlee/amq-streams-broker-authorization-sample/README.md

 clients
 ```

-to install an entire ready made infrastructure:
+To install an entire ready-made infrastructure:

 ```bash
 ./setup.sh